The concept of Onbu and effect of Onbu

 Onbu is a concept.

 FAQ I have had not only in IBC but also before is “What is exactly onbu (or onbuhimo)?”
 Ordinary Japanese people will answer that it is putting and carrying a baby (sometimes an adult) on one’s back.

 In Japan, onbu has been a universal and natural behavior in parenting.
 When a baby starts crying or looks sleepy, Japanese do onbu.
 When they go shopping and to an amusement park with their baby, they do onbu.

 What is onbu?

-1-1.
-An action that achieves both parenting and carrying
+An action that achieves both parenting and carrying.

 A Portuguese missionary, Froise reported the parenting in Japan in details.
 He wrote in his book, “In Japan, young girls always put a baby on their back.”
 Girls were not carrying a baby, but were looking after as they were asked to.
 They did onbu for taking care of babies.
-A child culture researcher, Shoichiro Kami said “Onbu achieves parenting and carrying at the same time and it was the most efficient way in daily life.”
-(1991)
+A child culture researcher, Shoichiro Kami said this.

 Baby Age published in 1975 by Fujin Seikatsusha introduced holding a baby in front as “ onbu in front”.

 Using Kami’s explanation, the mother in the magazine was taking care of her baby, though she was just holding the baby in front of her chest.
 “Taking care” might be an exaggerated expression, but I assume that the word “onbu” means “I am conscious of the existence of my baby”.
 There must be a lot of method to archive both parenting and carrying in each culture.
 Japanese onbu’s characteristic is that a mother and a baby are close to each other, and they can see same objects.
 It can be seen in historical record that people put a baby in kimono and touched each other skin to skin until early modern ages.